selwynpolit/d9book/book/blocks.md

 `ddev drush en block_module`

-clear cache with :
+clear the cache with:

 `ddev drush cr`

-In Drupal, navigate to /admin/structure/block and place the block (block module example) in the content area.
+In Drupal, navigate to /admin/structure/block and place the block (\"block module example\") in the content area.
 See the diagram below on how to place the block in the content area.

 ![Graphical user interface, table Description automatically generated](images/media/image2.png)